2019 Coordinated Election

 In 2013 Colorado became an all mail ballot state due to the passage of House Bill 1303.
 For the 2018 General Election all active registered voters were sent a ballot in the mail to the mailing address on record in the state voter registration system.
 The ballots were mailed on October 15, 2018.

-You may cast the ballot by mail, drop it off at the Grand County Administration Building's 24 hour drop box or at any other drop off location.
+You may cast your ballot by mail, drop it off at the Grand County Administration Building's 24 hour drop box or at any other drop off location.
 If you plan to mail your ballot back to us, the United States Post Office recommends that you mail it early.
 The required postage is 68 cents.
 During the Primary Election we saw delivery times of up to 12 days for a ballot to get from voter to the county.
 The ballot must be received in the Clerk and Recorder's Office by 7:00 p.m. on November 8, 2016 in order to be counted.
 Postmarks do not count.

 Be sure to sign the affidavit on your ballot envelope.